-- Macquarie Investment Management Europe S.A. ("MIME S.A."), which is authorized and regulated by the CSSF as an investment firm; - MAMES, which is authorized and regulated by the CSSF an alternative investment fund manager; - GLL Management Company S.à r.l. ("GLL"), which is authorized and regulated by the CSSF as an alternative investment fund manager; and - MIF Lux, which is authorized and regulated by the CAA as an investment broker.
+- Macquarie Investment Management Europe S.A. ("MIMESA"), which is authorized and regulated by the CSSF as an investment firm; - Macquarie Asset Management Europe S.à r.l. ("MAMES"), which is authorized and regulated by the CSSF an alternative investment fund manager; and - Macquarie Insurance Facility Luxembourg S.à r.l. ("MIF Lux"), which is authorized and regulated by the CAA as an investment broker.

-As regulated entities, MIME S.A., MAMES and GLL are required to comply with Luxembourg legislation and regulation as set out by the CSSF in the form of codes, regulations and guidance issued from time to time (collectively, the "Luxembourg Rules"), as applicable.
+As regulated entities, MIMESA and MAMES are required to comply with Luxembourg legislation and regulation as set out by the CSSF in the form of codes, regulations and guidance issued from time to time (collectively, the "Luxembourg Rules"), as applicable.
 The Luxembourg Rules include, among others, requirements as to capital adequacy, systems and controls, corporate governance, market conduct, conduct of business and the treatment of customers.